-The latter point is of special interest, as Gallet et al. (2005; 2006) have observed intriguing and repeated coincidences between archeomagnetic jerks and the occurrence of cooling events in western Europe over the past few millennia (Figure 8).
-This was, for instance, the case during the VIIIth century AD (Holzhauser, 1997; Holzhauser et al., 2005), and during the XIVth century AD with the occurrence of the first cooling episode of the Little Ice Age (e.g. Le Roy Ladurie, 2004).
-The repeated nature of these coincidences led us to propose some connection between the secular variation of the geomagnetic field and climatic changes over multi-decadal time scales.
-The physical mechanism that could link the two phenomena still remains uncertain, but Gallet et al. (2005) and Courtillot et al. (2007) suggested that the geomagnetic field variations of internal origin may modulate the cosmic ray flux interacting with the atmosphere.
-Based on the works of several authors focused on cosmic ray induced ionization of the atmosphere (e.g. Svensmark and Friss-Christensen, 1997; Marsh and Svensmark, 2000; Kovaltsov and Usoskin, 2007; Kirkby, 2007; Usoskin et al., 2008), it seems possible that such interaction produced significant changes in cloudiness, therefore modifying the radiation budget of the Earth and the temperatures at the Earth's surface (e.g. Gallet et al., 2005; Kovaltsov and Usoskin, 2007; Courtillot et al., 2007; Usoskin et al., 2008; Knudsen and Riisager, 2009).
-Although controversial (e.g. Bard and Delaygue, 2008; Courtillot et al., 2008), this scenario appears all the more plausible given that the archeomagnetic jerks indeed correspond to remarkable features in the global geometry of the Earth's magnetic field (Gallet et al., 2009).
-On another hand, results from the CLOUD (for "Cosmics Leaving OUtdoor Droplets") experiment, in which the conditions of interaction between the atmosphere and incoming high-energy particles will be simulated in a cloud chamber (e.g. Kirkby, 2007), should provide more physical and chemical constraints on the possible connection between cosmic rays and the production rate of clouds.
-Of course, the point here is not to reject the widely held view linking solar activity to climate variability over the past millennia (e.g. Bard and Frank, 2006), but to defend the idea that the geomagnetic field of internal origin may have an influence on atmospheric processes and climate that has been largely ignored until now.
-Moreover, Snowball and Muscheler (2007) recently emphasized the fact that, prior to 1600 AD, our still limited knowledge of dipole field moment evolution over centennial time scales is the "Achille's heel" of solar activity reconstructions derived from the geomagnetic-dependent past production rates of cosmogenic isotopes (C, Be) in the Earth's atmosphere (see also St Onge et al., 2003).
-In any case, the possible connection between Earth (i.e. its geomagnetic field), Sun and Space (galactic cosmic ray flux) calls for the continuation of archeomagnetic studies in order to refine the description of geomagnetic field behavior over the past few millennia.
+budget of the Earth and the temperatures at the Earth's surface (e.g. Gallet et al. [28]; Kovaltsov and Usoskin [68]; Courtillot et al. [65]; Usoskin et al. [70]; Knudsen and Riisager [71]).
+Although controversial (e.g. Bard and Delaygue [72]; Courtillot et al. [73]), this scenario appears all the more plausible given that the archeomagnetic jerks indeed correspond to remarkable features in the global geometry of the Earth's magnetic field (Gallet et al. [60]).

+Results from the CLOUD (for "Cosmics Leaving OUtdoor Droplets") experiment, in which the conditions of interaction between the atmosphere and incoming high-energy particles will be simulated in a cloud chamber (e.g. Kirkby [69]), should provide more physical and chemical constraints on the possible connection between cosmic rays and the production rate of clouds.
+The point here is not to stand against the widely held view linking solar activity to climate variability over the past millennia (e.g. Bard and Frank [74]), but to defend the idea that the geomagnetic field of internal origin may have an influence on atmospheric processes and climate that has been largely ignored until now.
+Moreover, Snowball and Muscheler [75] recently emphasized the fact that, prior to 1600 AD, our still limited knowledge of dipole field moment evolution over centennial time scales is the "Achilles heel" of solar activity reconstructions derived from the geomagnetic-dependent past production rates of cosmogenic isotopes (C, Be) in the Earth's atmosphere (see also St-Onge et al. [76]).
+In any case, the possible connection between Earth (i.e. its geomagnetic field), Sun and Space (cosmic ray flux) calls for the continuation of archeomagnetic studies in order to refine the description of geomagnetic field behavior over the past few millennia.